Free Ohio Arrests & Criminal Records: Search Every OH County

 Ohio Sunshine Laws and Section 149.42 make Ohio arrest records, mugshots, criminal histories, prisoner records, probation and parole information, and warrant details readily accessible.
 However, these records aren’t found easily unless you know where to look.

-To make finding public criminal records more efficient, Ohio Records Page outlines everything citizens need to know so they can learn more about an individual.
+To make finding public criminal records more efficient, this resource outlines everything citizens need to know so they can learn more about an individual.

-Are Criminal Records & Arrest Records Considered Public Information in Ohio?
+Accessibility of Criminal & Arrest Records in Ohio

-Section 149.42 under the Ohio Laws & Administrative Rules states that criminal records and arrest records are public information; and as seen in our Ohio public records search guide, these laws extend to other types of information such as marital status, court documents, property records and more.
+Section 149.42 under the Ohio Laws & Administrative Rules states that criminal records and arrest records are public information; and as seen in the public records search overview for Ohio, these laws extend to other types of information such as marital status, court documents, property records and more.

-Public records and open meetings laws are collectively known as “Sunshine Laws” both in Ohio and other states These laws give Ohioan’s access to government meetings and records.
-It’s also important to remember that these rap sheets can be requested through a variety of different ways, both at the state and county level.
+Public records and open meetings laws are collectively known as “Sunshine Laws” both in Ohio and other states.
+These laws give Ohioans access to government meetings and records.
+It’s also important to remember that these rap sheets can be requested in a variety of different ways, both at the state and county levels.

 In addition to these Ohio laws, federal background check laws, such as the Fair Credit Reporting Act (FCRA), must be abided by.
 Additionally, the Equal Employment Opportunity Commission (EEOC) helps protect individuals against discrimination.